- Prospective Students

 Strategic management is the art and the science of formulating, defining, implementing and evaluating policies and decisions that will assist an organization in achieving its goals and objectives.
 It is an ongoing process that assesses and evaluates the business and industry in which the organization operates.
 Rapidly changing environments create opportunities for growth, but also pose challenges that firms must be prepared to overcome.

-This program will present the core areas of business strategy and develop skills for making strategic decisions and translating those decisions into real-world implementation.
+This 2-day program will present the core areas of business strategy and develop skills for making strategic decisions and translating those decisions into real-world implementation.
 Participants will complete the program with an enhanced understanding of how to make revenue-generating decisions that lead to long term achievement and value creation.

 The “Strategic Management” course was the second powerful course I attended through USC Executive Education.
 The content was engaging and tremendously helpful, identifying new ways to develop both long and short term strategy for growth in my industry.
 This course opened up my mind to look at my business position from new angles.
 This course was interactive, relevant and terrific for making contacts.
 The experiential exercises provided practical application that translated theory to reality. - President, Direct Results Radio